Am I required to attend orientation to sign up for benefits?

 The first thing to do is contact UMR at 1-888-438-6105 and find out why.
 UMR will be able to instruct you on the surest way to rectify the problem or discuss ways to appeal the decision.
 Contact HR/Employee Services at (501) 686-5650 if you are unable to get your claims problem resolved after contacting UMR.
 If you have a question about a UAMS bill, please contact the SmartCare Concierge at 686-8749.

 I have family out of state.
-Do I have to sign up for Point of Service?
+Do they have access to in-network providers?

-No. Our medical insurance has a provider network that is nationwide.
-You can be in the Classic plan and have access to in-network providers.
+Yes.
+Our medical insurance (all 3 plans) has a provider network that is nationwide.
 Visit our Medical web site for links to search for providers both in and outside Arkansas, plus other details.

 How do I change my address with UMR?

 Address updates must always start in UAMS Employee Self Service.
-Once you have updated your address in our records, your new address will be reported to UMR at the end of the month when we send them an address file.
-Address changes will then be reflected in their records by the first of the next month.
+Once you have updated your address in our records, your new address will be reported to UMR within a couple of weeks.
 Click here for details on how to change your address with other benefit carriers.

 Where do I change my retirement investment allocations?